 In July 2011 he moved to Beijing, China, where he worked as a journalist and broadcaster, gave lectures, and continued to write books - around 30 books so far, some of which have been translated into as many as eight other languages.

-His latest books are about the artwork to be found on Beijing's Subway system, and a Blogger's Guide to Beijing.
+His latest books are about the artwork to be found on Beijing's Subway system, a Blogger's Guide to Beijing and an art book called Beijing in the Round..